 photo by Marc Kagan

 HOW TO JOIN

 Interested in joining us?
 You can get started by completing the Membership Application.
-After completing the form, please save it and email a copy to firstname.lastname@example.org or print a hard copy and mail it to the Village office: 8700 Georgia Ave., Suite 306, Silver Spring MD 20910.
+After completing the form, please save it and email a copy to email@example.com or print it and mail to the Village office: 8700 Georgia Ave., Suite 306, Silver Spring MD 20910.

 OR: Send an email message to with your name, street address, phone number, and email address.
 Let us know whether email or phone is the better way to reach you, and the kind of membership -- Full or Associate--that interests you.
 We will contact you to answer your questions and explain the enrollment process.
 If you wish to join as a Full member, we'll also arrange a time to visit with you at your home to ensure we can meet your expectations.
 We look forward to getting to know you!